The Animal Cognition Web Site (Psychology 26) Dr.Robert Cook's Home Page Avian Visual Cognition - The cyberbook

 Description Deadlines Help in writing term papers Topic information

-wdpckerfinch.JPG (28438 bytes) Your have the option to select the topic of your final paper.
-It should be focused on a specific area or question in the general area of animal cognition.
-It should be about 2000 words in length (about 8 pages), double spaced and typed.
-In addition, you will need to hand in a copy of the empirical article that you found most helpful in preparing your paper.
+In addition, you will need to submit a PDF of the empirical article that you found most helpful in preparing your paper.
 Finally, you need to include in your paper references to a minimum of five (5) empirical research papers from the primary peer-reviewed literature related to your topic.
-The paper should use the concepts we have developed in class to understand and evaluate the experimental and theoretical content of your selected topic.
+The paper should use the tactics, ideas, and concepts we have developed in class to understand and evaluate the experimental and theoretical content of your selected topic.
 Questions that might be addressed include:

 • What is evolutionary significance of the behavior and/or psychological processes involved?